-Bomba Estéreo are infusing Colombia's ongoing protests with music
+Bomba Estéreo on infusing Colombia's nationwide protests with music

 For the past few weeks, Colombia has been gripped by national protests, with hundreds of thousands of people taking to the streets to challenge the leadership of President Ivan Duque.
 Protesters took issue with the country’s lack of investment into public goods and services and the murder of indigenous leaders in the country.
 Duque, who took office in the summer of 2018, has been criticized for his economic policies, his conservative viewpoints, and the rollback of peace negotiations with the country’s most well-known militia, FARC.

 The protests have earned the support of Colombian artists, who joined in the protests in the nation’s capital, Bogota, on Sunday.
 The electronic pop band Bomba Estéreo was among them.
 In a phone call with Mic, Bomba Estéreo’s bassist and founder, Simón Mejía, explained why Colombians have taken to the streets, and why he joined them.

 “It's happening all over Latin America.
 It is basically — we as countries, we are tired of politicians,” Mejía explains.
 “All of these Latin American countries have gone through a very difficult history, with the involvement of politicians and the government regarding poverty, education, and the environment.
 So It came to a very critical point.
 People, in general, were tired of that situation and it came to a point that the only way of asking for things was going out to the streets and striking.”